raychongtk/canonical-logging/README.md

 the request lifecycle, meaning that, you can put different data into a log context, the data can be the key information that you need for the request like user id, error message, invoke dependency services success or not, and etc.

-# Benefit
+## Benefit

 1. Reduce number of logs: you don't need to print multiple logs in multiple locations in many use cases
-2. Increase observability: now, you only need to look at the canonical log whenever you need to investigate something because the log already provide key information for you
+2. Better observability: now, you only need to look at the canonical log whenever you need to investigate something because the log already provide key information for you
+3. Easy to understand: a canonical log contains all key telemetry including error, request information, invocation metadata. etc.

-# Architecture
+## Architecture

 ![](./docs/canonical-logging.jpg)

 Now, you have canonical log.
 Does it mean you don't need traditional logging?
 No. You still need it.
 Canonical log is used to provide key information in high-level, however, if you want to dive into something, you might still need traditional logging to provide more details.
 Therefore, we use a mixed approach for logging.
-Canonical log provide key information and traditional logs provide details.
+Canonical log provide key information and traditional logs provide more information to complement the canonical log.

 How to link the canonical log with traditional logs?
 Use distributed tracing!

-# Demonstration
+## Demonstration

 ```java
 @RestController
 public class DemoController {
    @Autowired